Motor 2.0 Migration Guide¶

 Enable Deprecation Warnings¶

-Starting with Motor 1.3, DeprecationWarning
+Starting with Motor 1.3, DeprecationWarning is raised by most methods

 removed in Motor 2.0.
 Make sure you enable runtime warnings to see where